tarantool/doc/doc/dev_guide/c_style_guide.rst

-Note that the closing brace is empty on a line of its own, _except_ in the cases where it is followed by a continuation of the same statement, ie a "while" in a do-statement or an "else" in an if-statement, like
+Note that the closing brace is empty on a line of its own, _except_ in the cases where it is followed by a continuation of the same statement, i.e. a "while" in a do-statement or an "else" in an if-statement, like
 this:

 .. code-block:: c